 Weaknesses:

-- Primarily a Project Management Tool: Monday.com is primarily a project management tool and will require you to build advanced CRM functionality and reports.
+2. Primarily a Project Management Tool.
+Monday.com is fundamentally a project management tool, necessitating the construction of advanced CRM functionality and reports.

 6. SugarCRM